evilpaper/reliable/README.md

 SERVER SIDE

 - Importing Stripe in the server part (src/app/checkout/page.tsx).
-- Create a Stripe object with the secret key.
+- Create a Stripe object with the secret key (from the environmental variables).
-- Create a payment intent with the Stripe object.
+- Create a payment intent with the Stripe object including the products in the checkout.
 - Return the client secret to the client part.
 The client secret is like an id for the payment intent.
 - Create a client component with a form that run on the client with the ´use client´ direction that will use the client secret to confirm the payment intent.

 CLIENT SIDE

-- Create a stripe object with the public key.
+- Create a stripe promise (object) with the public key (from the environmental variables).
-- Create a payment element with the stripe object.
+- Create a payment element from the Stripe SDK an pass in the stripe promise.
+- Send a POST to our stripe backend create-payment-intent, pass in price and currency, get back activationId and clientSecret, store in state
 - Create a form with a submit button.
-- In the submit function, create a payment intent with the stripe object and the amount from the form.
+- In the submit function, use stripe.confirmPayment method, send in elements (from previous steps) and return url with activationId.
-- Confirm the payment intent with the client secret.
+- Create a page for the url in previous step to show "Purchase made" to user.

+Here is a funky think.
+We are not sure the payment has completed yet.
+We only know we have sent over everything to Stripe.
+To know the payment status we can either ping stripe or wait for stripe to ping us.
+The later require a POST route on our side that stripe can ping.
+On Stripe side the procedure is called a webhook.
+Stripe suggest to don't attempt to handle order fulfillment on the client side because user can leave the page.
+Thus Stripe suggest we use the webhook approach